 You want a place where you can get the most advanced treatment options available.
 A place where you are supported by a team of compassionate experts.
 A place where you are treated as a whole person.

 MultiCare Regional Cancer Center is that place.
 We have the region’s best health care providers in the field on oncology.
 Our world-class treatment facility offers cutting edge technology in a welcoming and positive healing environment.

-Learn about our comprehensive treatment approach, our cancer care team or more about lung cancer in the tabs below.
+Learn about our comprehensive treatment approach, diagnostic tests, our cancer care team or more about lung cancer in the tabs below.

 According to the National Cancer Institute, lung cancer is the second most common cancer among both men and women, second only to colorectal cancer.
 Cigarette smoking accounts for nearly 90 percent of all lung cancers, and it is therefore the single most preventable cancer in existence.

 Lung cancer is the rapid growth of abnormal cells in the lung.
 It can start anywhere in the lungs and affect any part of the respiratory system.